tanay-pingalkar/tof/README.md

 ## a basic example
-!!!! this is language is in developement and dont contain too many features.
+!!!! this language is in developement and dont contain too many features.
 ```
 // this is a sum example
 sum : _ -> {